 - Try temperature therapy.
 Apply hot or cold compresses to your head or neck.
-Ice packs have a numbing effect, which may dull the sensation of pain.
+Ice packs have a numbing effect, which may dull the pain.
 Hot packs and heating pads can relax tense muscles.
 Warm showers or baths may have a similar effect.

 Migraines may keep you from falling asleep or wake you up at night.
 Likewise, migraines are often triggered by a poor night's sleep.

 Here are some tips to encourage sound sleep.

 - Establish regular sleep hours.
 Wake up and go to bed at the same time every day — even on weekends.
 If you nap during the day, keep it short.
 Naps longer than 20 to 30 minutes may interfere with nighttime sleep.

 Unwind at the end of the day.
 Anything that helps you relax can promote better sleep: Listen to soothing music, soak in a warm bath or read a favorite book.